status-im/status-keycard/README.md

 * The applet requires JavaCard 3.0.4 (with the addition of KeyAgreement.ALG_EC_SVDP_DH_PLAIN_XY ) or later.
 * The class byte of the APDU is not checked since there are no conflicting INS code.
+* The GlobalPlatform ISD keys are set to c212e073ff8b4bbfaff4de8ab655221f.

 The algorithms the card must support are at least:
 * Cipher.ALG_AES_BLOCK_128_CBC_NOPAD